import-js/eslint-plugin-import/docs/rules/newline-after-import.md

 # newline-after-import

-Reports if there's no new line after last import in group.
+Reports if there's no new line after last import/require in group.

 ## Rule Details

+**NOTE**: In each of those examples you can replace `import` call with `require`.

 Valid: